ppiotrekp/TourManagement/README.md

 # Trip management
 It's my REST API application to manage tours in many countries.
-The application is secured by Json Web Token.
-It enables us to:
+The application is secured by Json Web Token and enables us to:
 - Register new users with email activation
 - Add new tours
 - book seats depending on availability